vanhoofgit/capstone_hartfailure/README.md

 # capstone_heart_failure
-A machine learning project to make a classifier for possible hart failure ** 1) Project Motivation
+A machine learning project to make a classifier for possible hart failure.

+**1) Project Motivation